 When can my child be Christened?

-Baptisms of infants and children normally take place during one of the Sunday services or on a Sunday afternoon at 2.30pm.
-The afternoon services are short – about 20 minutes long – and not very formal.
+Baptisms of infants and children normally take place on the first Sunday of the month during the Family Communion Service which takes place at 11.00am.
 You’ll need two or more Godparents or Sponsors and if possible, someone to read a short bible passage.
-There are no hymns.